mirceaulinic/salt-sproxy/docs/roster.rst

     proxy:
       proxytype: dummy

-With this configuration, can verify that the list of expected devices is properly defined:
+With this configuration, you can verify that the list of expected devices is properly defined:

 .. code-block:: bash